The Nordic model

 Welfare state and immigration

 In an era of increasing internationalization the relationship between welfare states and citizens' rights and obligations is changing.
-The processes of economic globalization have raised new questions for Norwegian welfare research.
 Researchers at ISS are concerned with the consequences of immigration for the welfare state, including when it comes to redistribution policies and incorporation of new citizens in society.
 Research also focuses on how the norwegian welfare model has set the premises for how immigration policy has evolved from the late 1960s.

 History and Institutions

-ISS also works with more general studies that examine how more of these areas have worked together and formed institutional complexes.
+ISS also works with more general studies that examine how several of these areas have worked together and formed institutional complexes.
 Within research there is still unclear whether it exists or has existed a "Nordic model".
-It depends partly on what areas we are studying, partly by which time periods.
-But by committing systematic comparative studies in which all the Nordic countries retractable simultaneously with these compared with strategic selected country (preferably elsewhere in Europe), this research brought forward.
+It depends partly on what areas we are studying, partly on which time periods.
+But by conducting systematic comparative studies covering all the Nordic countries, while these are compared with strategic selected countries (preferably elsewhere in Europe), this area of knowledge can be brought forward.

 Benefits and challenges

-This social model has at times faced criticism - partly to be too expensive and create too little flexibility in the labor market.
-But in recent years it has gained renewed interest because it scores high on a number of areas, such as economic growth, equality, combined with relatively high fertility, high degree of trust and relatively small social differences.
-But a number of ongoing social changes, including an aging population, social dumping linked to increased labor and integration of immigrants, involves new challenges.
+The Nordic model has at times received criticism - among other things for being too expensive and for creating too little flexibility in the labor market.
+But in recent years it has gained renewed interest because it scores high on a number of areas, such as economic growth, equality combined with relatively high fertility, high degree of trust and relatively small social differences.
+But a number of ongoing social changes, including an aging population, social dumping linked to increased labor migration and integration of immigrants, entail new challenges.